-One of Bangkok Best Restaurants
+One of the Best Restaurants in Bangkok

 Le Du restaurant on Silom is one of our favourite restaurants in Bangkok, if not our favourite.
-We were lucky to discover it from the very early days and enjoyed the evolution from a young and shy hidden restaurant to a world-class Michelin starred venue.
+We were lucky to discover it from the very early days and enjoyed the evolution from a young and shy hidden restaurant to a world-class Michelin-starred venue.

-Dining at Le Du is a new culinary journey each time as the menu often changes.
+Dining at Le Du is a new culinary journey each time, as the menu often changes.
 That menu is not very long but covers everyone’s taste: meat, fish, plenty of vegetables and a lot of fun appetizers.
 The best way to enjoy the experience is to try the tasting menu, offering several smaller portions of the dishes the chef is most proud of.

 Le Du Restaurant Info

 Open: 6 pm – 10.30 pm (Closed on Sundays)